-All applicants will be required to provide match funding of up to 25% of the total project cost as part of their proposal.
-Ideally this will be from the business sector, but other sources, such as in-kind support and other grants will be considered.
+While match funding is not essential it is desirable, and projects with match funding may be prioritised.
+Ideally any match funding will be from the business sector, but other sources, such as in-kind support and other grants will also be considered.

 The Challenge is open to Registered Charities/Social Enterprise organisations.

-Each lead organisation must already be located within the LEP area (Norfolk and/or Suffolk) and already be carrying out a substantial level of activity within it.
+The lead organisation need not be currently located in the LEP area but must be able to demonstrate a track record, commitment to work in the area, good local knowledge and the ability to start their work quickly.
 The proposed project will take place in the LEP area, where the beneficiaries will also be resident.

 Each lead organisation must have a board of trustees or directors that meets regularly and consists of at least 3 unrelated persons.

-An organisation can only be party to one proposal.
+An organisation may be party to more than one proposal.